Joe Morgan, driving force of Big Red Machine, dies at 77

 Morgan finished as a career .182 hitter in 50 postseason games.
 He played in 11 different series and batted over .273 in just one of them, a stat that surprises many considering his big-game reputation.

-Raised in Oakland, Morgan returned to the Bay Area and played the 1984 season with the Athletics before retiring.
+Raised in Oakland, Morgan returned to the Bay Area and played the 1984 season for the Athletics before retiring.

 Morgan set the NL record for games played at second, ranked among the career leaders in walks and was an All-Star in every one of his years with the Reds.